msv-lab/angelix/README.md

         x = atoi(argv[1]);
         y = atoi(argv[2]);
         z = x + y;
+        if (z < 0) {
+            printf("Error\n");
+        }
         printf("%d\n", z + 1);
         return 0;
     }

-Output values are wrapped with `ANGELIX_OUTPUT` macro providing type and id of the expression.
+Output values are wrapped with `ANGELIX_OUTPUT` macro providing type and label of the expression.
+Reachibility can be captured using `ANGELIX_REACHABLE` macro and label.
 You also need to provide a default definition for this macro, so that the program remains compilable:

     #include <stdio.h>

     #ifndef ANGELIX_OUTPUT
-    #define ANGELIX_OUTPUT(type, expr, id) expr
+    #define ANGELIX_OUTPUT(type, expr, label) expr
+    #define ANGELIX_REACHABLE(label)
     #endif

     int main(int argc, char** argv) {